The NetSurf Developers

 - First check in: 14 February 2010

-Sven wrote and maintains the Mac OS X front end.
-He tries to avoid touching the core but knows that he eventually will have to.
-His main development machine is an iMac running OS X Snow Leopard and he does some testing on an old PPC iBook running Leopard.
+Sven wrote the Mac OS X front end.
+His main development machine was an iMac running OS X Snow Leopard and he did some testing on an old PPC iBook running Leopard.

 - First check in: 12 January 2011

 - IRC name: swdr